kovdan01/proc-integrity/README.md

 ### Dependencies

-The module requires Streebog hash enabled in the kernel.
+The module requires Streebog hash and some tracing features enabled in the kernel.
 You can check the [Module Build Guide](MODULE.md) for reference on how to do this.

 ### Installing